udacity/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/README.md

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up (pip or conda)
-* Option 1: Use the supplied file `environment.yml` to create a new environment with conda
+* Option 1: use the supplied file `environment.yml` to create a new environment with conda
 * Option 2: use the supplied file `requirements.txt` to create a new environment with pip

 ## Repositories